-Each shooter adopts an alias that i registered and protected by SASS.
-This alias allows you to build or rebuild teh character that you would like to portray.
+Each shooter adopts an alias that is registered and protected by SASS.
+This alias allows you to build or rebuild the character that you would like to portray.

 In cowboy action shooting all guns must be SASS approved and pre-1899 in design.
-You will need two single action revolver handguns; a rifle or carbine usally a lever action, in a pistol caliber.
+You will need two single action revolver handguns, a rifle or carbine (usually a lever action) in a pistol caliber.
 It's a good idea to have it in the same caliber as your revolver.
-Shotguns may be a ouble barrel, or a pump with an external hammer. keep in mind, if the double barrel has automatic ejectors they must be disabled.
+Shotguns may be a double barrel, or a pump with an external hammer.
+Keep in mind, if the double barrel has automatic ejectors they must be disabled.

-At some of the competitions your times are simply added at the end, and the fastest time wins.
-At most SASS recognized events; a system called Rank Scoring is used.
+At some of the competitions your times are simply added at the end and the fastest time wins.
+At most SASS recognized events, a system called Rank Scoring is used.
 In each stage you are given rank points for your place of finish.
 The first shooter gets one rank point, the second gets two, and so on.
-The rank points are totalled at the end of the match, and the shooter with the least rank points wins.
-Rank points can, and often do have a different outcome than total time.
+The rank points are totaled at the end of the match, and the shooter with the least rank points wins.
+Rank points can and often do, have a different outcome than total time.

-We'll keep you all posted if youre interested in learning more about this fun sport, or if you would like to consider participating in a match at other clubs in North Dakota.
-Drop Doc an emule at the adress below for more information.
+We'll keep you all posted if you're interested in learning more about this fun sport or if you would like to consider participating in a match at other clubs in North Dakota.